CUNY-CL/winter-camp/README.md

     `case.py` and the `perceptronix.SparseDenseMultinomialSequentialModel`
     class, build a discriminative case restoration engine and compare the results to the CRF model.

+7. Section 2.3 of Lita et al. proposes an alternative method for handling rare words.
+Re-read that section and implement their proposal, then compare it to your earlier implementation.

 References
 ----------